 Children’s Hospital of Richmond CHoR: Panels

 In collaboration with Zahner Metals, HKS Mid Atlantic Design (MAD LAB) developed a screen system for the Children’s Hospital of Richmond (CHoR).
 A parametric model utilising Grasshopper for Rhinoceros 3D was created to explore the relationship between various hole sizes and the spacing between them, considering variables such as air filtration, dye punch size, light filtration and aesthetic preference.

 Biophilia And Light : In keeping with the metaphorical references to nature, the concept for screen and light quality within the parking garage came from the dappled light effect much like sunlight filtered through tree canopies in a forest.
 Extrapolating this information from the concept, a pattern was developed based on the camouflage algorithm used by the military to mimic foliage patterns found in nature.

-The Children Hospital in Delhi was a big challenge for maintaining a healthy and energy efficient hospital for children.
+The Children’s Hospital in Delhi was a big challenge for maintaining a healthy and energy-efficient hospital for children.
 The façade design concept derives from the superhero cape and signifies the protective nature.
-It was categorically distributed with the coloured solar panels in place of glazing (LOF solar cells) for generating the energy through façade and yet keeping it interactive and colourful.
+It was categorically distributed with coloured solar panels in place of glazing (LOF solar cells) for generating the energy through the façade and yet keeping it interactive and colourful.

-The façade design went beyond the aesthetics to meet the melanopic lux levels for all the patient rooms to increase the healing and synchronisation of circadian rhythm.
-The dynamic feature of façade at night decreased the light pollution by decreasing the intensity of light halo around the building.
+The façade design went beyond the aesthetics to meet the melanopic lux levels for all the patient rooms to increase the healing and synchronisation of the circadian rhythm.
+The dynamic feature of the façade at night decreased the light pollution by decreasing the intensity of the light halo around the building.